luvcjssy/url_shortener/README.md

         - Build more with `expired` field to check the shortener url.
 We also have a cron tab to delete expired shortener urls

 - Web server scaling
-  - Add more servers and build load balancer to the request to web servers
+  - Add more servers and build load balancer to forward the request to web servers
   - Build cache server to reduce DB execution

 - Database scaling